• Responsive Design: The Universal Pass in the Digital World, Driving User Experience and SEO Traffic Dividends in the Multi-Screen Era

 • Feature: Provides consistent brand experience and usability across all devices.

-• Performance Value: Excellent RWD focuses on **loading on demand**, ensuring mobile devices don't load unnecessary CSS or JavaScript.
-This is crucial for improving **LCP (Largest Contentful Paint)** and **INP (Interaction to Next Paint)** in Core Web Vitals.
+• Performance Value: High-quality RWD focuses on loading on demand, ensuring mobile devices don't load unnecessary CSS or JavaScript.
+This is crucial for improving **LCP (Largest Contentful Paint) and INP (Interaction to Next Paint)** among Core Web Vitals.

 3. Reduced Development, Maintenance, and Content Management Costs